1. General information about the collection of personal data

 We shall store your personal data for the duration of any funding relationship with you.
 After the funding relationship has ended, your data shall generally be stored for a further 10 years, provided that this is not precluded by any statutory retention periods ,or to the extent that you do not request the erasure of your data.
 Please note that your right to the erasure of data may be restricted by statutory retention obligations that we are required to adhere to.

-The Else Kröner-Fresenius-Stiftung shall mainly process your personal data within Germany.
+Else Kröner-Fresenius-Stiftung shall mainly process your personal data within Germany.
 Due to the Foundation’s funding activities, we may transfer your personal data within the EU and to the USA and other countries where the data protection laws may potentially be less comprehensive than those in the EU.
 Access to your personal data in such cases shall be restricted to natural persons who require this data for the purposes described in this data protection guideline.
-As a general rule, your data shall be passed on to third countries at an appropriate level of data protection and taking appropriate protective measures.
+As a general rule, your data shall be passed on to third countries only at an appropriate level of data protection and taking appropriate protective measures.

 3. Your rights